How to Deep Clean a Mattress

 One of the most effective ways to deodorize your mattress is by using baking soda.
 Simply sprinkle a generous amount of baking soda over the entire surface of your mattress, making sure to pay extra attention to areas where odors are more likely to linger, such as around the head and foot of the bed.
 Allow the baking soda to sit for several hours, or even overnight, before vacuuming it up using your vacuum cleaner’s upholstery attachment.

-Another effective method for deodorizing your mattress is by using essential oils.
-Mix a few drops of your favorite essential oil, such as lavender or peppermint, with water in a spray bottle and mist the mixture lightly over the surface of your mattress.
-Allow the mattress to air-dry completely before making the bed.
+An effective way to remove odor from your mattress is by using essential oils.
+To do this, mix a few drops of your favorite essential oil, such as lavender or peppermint, with water in a spray bottle.
+Then, lightly mist the mixture over the surface of your mattress.
+Make sure to let the mattress air-dry completely before making the bed.

-If you’re dealing with more stubborn odors, you can also try using a commercial odor eliminator specifically designed for mattresses.
+If you’re dealing with stubborn odors, try using a commercial odor eliminator designed for mattresses.
 These products work by neutralizing the odor molecules that are causing the unpleasant smells.
 Simply follow the instructions on the packaging to apply the odor eliminator to your mattress.

 How to Sanitize Your Mattress